gcazaciuc/redux-fractal/README.md

 })
 ```
 ## Accessing local state and dispatching local actions
-The well know `mapStateToProps` and `mapDispatchToProps` familiar from react-redux 'connect' are available having the very same signatures.
+The well know `mapStateToProps` and `mapDispatchToProps` familiar from react-redux `connect` are available having the very same signatures.
 In fact , internally, redux-fractal uses the connect function from 'react-redux' to connect the component to it's private store.

 The difference is, that you get only the component's state in `mapStateToProps` as opposed to the entire app state and the `dispatch`